 - 13.1.
-For a month after the initial complaint of bullying, the form tutor will hold an informal discussion, on a weekly basis, to check whether the bullying has stopped. - 13.2.
-The head of year holds a formal meeting, on a monthly basis, to check whether the bullying has stopped these formal meetings will continue to take place once a month until the head of year and victim are confident the bullying has stopped. - 13.3.
-If necessary, group dynamics will be broken up by members of staff by assigning places in classes. - 13.4.
-The victim will be encouraged to tell a trusted adult in school if bullying is repeated. - 13.5.
-The victim will be encouraged to broaden their friendship groups by joining lunchtime or afterschool club or activity. - 13.6.
-The school, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional therapy. - 13.7.
-The school will acknowledge that bullying may be an indication of underlying mental health issues.
-Perpetrators will be required to attend a mandatory counselling session, to assist with any underlying mental health or emotional wellbeing issues. - 13.8.
+The Head of Year will continue to monitor the situation to check the bullying has stopped. - 13.2.
+If necessary, group dynamics will be broken up by members of staff by assigning places in classes. - 13.3.
+The victim will be encouraged to tell a trusted adult in school or use the 'Support and Report' function on the school's website if bullying is repeated. - 13.4.
+The school will work with the victim to build resilience, e.g. by offering emotional support. - 13.5.
 The school will work with the perpetrator regarding any underlying mental health or emotional wellbeing problems.